 You would like to think that your guests have respect for your backyard.
 If your friends are anything like mine, then that’s not always the case.
 But make things easier for them with strategically placed trash cans so they can dispose of food and drink properly without it being dropped on the floor.

 22. Use Subtle Outdoor Lighting

 Some lighting can enhance your movie night, as it can add to the atmosphere.
-Small lighting can also give your guests some much needed guidance when trying to walk around in the dark.
-Don’t use anything took bright though as it will mean the movie’s projected image could be affected.
+Small lighting can also give your guests some much-needed guidance when trying to walk around in the dark.
+Don’t use anything that took bright though as it will mean the movie’s projected image could be affected.
 Small lanterns and string lights work perfectly.

 23. Sketch Out a Seating Plan